 What would factoring be without some factoring trees?
 They are probably the most elegant and convenient way to find the prime factors of a number, but they take a little practice, which is where we come in.
 The worksheets below are of two types.
 The first is finding all of the factors of a number.
 This is great for students who know their multiplication/division facts.
 If they don't, they might find this a little frustrating, so go back and work on that first.
 The second type is finding prime factors which we've chosen to do with tree diagrams.
 Among other things, this is a great way to find prime numbers and to practice divisibility rules.

 Roots and exponents worksheets including squares and cubes and writing exponents in factor form.

-Binary number worksheets for learning about this base 2 number system.
+Binary and other base number systems worksheets for learning about number systems with bases other than 10.